stelligent/stelligent-u/04-vpcs/README.md

 Add Network ACLs to your VPC stack.

-First, add one on the public subnet:
+First, create an ACL and attach it to the public subnet:

 - It applies to all traffic (0.0.0.0/0).

-- Only allows ssh traffic from your IP address.
+- Only allows ssh traffic from your [IP address](https://ipinfo.io/).

 - Allows egress traffic to anything.

 ##### Question: EC2 Connection

-_Can you still reach your EC2 instances?_
+_Can you still reach your EC2 instances by ssh?
+Can you ping it?
+Why are/aren't able you to connect to it?_

-Add another ACL to your private subnet:
+Create another ACL and attach it to your private subnet:

 - Only allow traffic from the public subnet.